Bunker/pitslamp.com/content/blog/2013-06-25-cliche-remarks-to-a-photographer.md

 Followed by a computer, iPad, iPhone or even a camera, with x thousand photos of their travel companion in front of some great view, photographed in the middle of the day and/or flashed (in very bad light).
 After about 100 photos my interest is gone, even it are photos from the best photographer in the world.
 Just make a selection and only show the 100 best.

-Also I don&#8217;t like to comment on photos if they are not from a fellow photographer, nobody wants to hear my comments on their photos, they just want to have the bragging rights, that a photographer liked their photos.
+Also I don't like to comment on photos if they are not from a fellow photographer, nobody wants to hear my comments on their photos, they just want to have the bragging rights, that a photographer liked their photos.

 ## Is this coming in the papers?

-Not every photos is meant to be put in a paper and even if it is for the paper, the photographer doesn&#8217;t decide which photo gets published.
+Not every photos is meant to be put in a paper and even if it is for the paper, the photographer doesn't decide which photo gets published.

 This was my last post in the mini series about my frustrations.
-Now we&#8217;re back to the normal routine on here.
+Now we're back to the normal routine on here.

  [1]: /wp-content/uploads/2013/06/20110704_paxette_film1-17.jpg